cypnk/CAPTCHA/README.md

 <input type="hidden" id="nonce" name="nonce" value="server-side-nonce"> <!-- Sent by the server -->
 <input type="hidden" id="cnonce" name="cnonce" value=""> <!-- Created by the script -->
 ```
+The HTML contains the ```<canvas id="captcha-img">``` element which is used to render the CAPTCHA image.

-Both the server-side and client-side nonces are hashed together to create a third random string, which shortened to 8 characters for the CAPTCHA.
+Both the server-side and client-side nonces are hashed together to create a third random string, which is base64 encoded and shortened to 8 characters, with some which are easily confused with each other removed, for the CAPTCHA.

 To verify the CAPTCHA, take the sent nonce and check it against the value stored in the visitor's session.
-And then combine the nonce and cnonce and use SHA-256 hash.
-Then take the first 8 characters to match the CAPTCHA input value after base64 encoding the output and removing some characters which are easily confused with each other from the result.
+Then combine the nonce and cnonce, in that order, and apply a SHA-256 hash.
+Finally, after base64 encoding the output and removing the same easily confused characters as in the JavaScript from the result, take the first 8 characters to match the CAPTCHA input value.
 ```
 // Example in PHP.
 Remember to sanitize in production. function verifyCaptcha() {